-Cybersecurity is on a best effort basis.
+Cybersecurity is at best on the best effort basis for SMEs.

-While we try our utmost to stay in the pink of health by doing and eating right, we nonetheless might still come down with something eventually.
+While we try our utmost to stay in the pink of health by working out and eating right, we nonetheless will come down with something eventually.

 In most small-medium size setup, the lack of fundamental cybersecurity measurements is lost on the management.
 They are typically more concern about sales, profitability and operational matters.